Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 it reduces illegal parking which would have increased congestions on the road and increasing travel time.

-It is fair to say that parking back in the 1980s -- 1990s wasn't such a big issue as there wasn't very many cars on the road as people couldn't afford to have a car unless they were wealthy, nowadays however it is very hard to find available parking spaces in places such as cities, and of course universities especially during rush hour.
+Parking back in the 1980s -- 1990s wasn't such a big issue as there wasn't very many cars on the road as people couldn't afford to have a car unless they were wealthy, nowadays however it is very hard to find available parking spaces in places such as cities, and of course universities especially during rush hour.
 Since limerick City is a big city for students to come and study in with there being over 16,000 students attending university of limerick and just under 2000 students in TUS and Mary I, this brings so much more motor vehicles into limerick city which is a city already struggling with car parking.
 (University of Limerick, 2022)

 The goal is to try and reduce this issue by building a new innovative parking app and to try to help motorists stop stressing about this